-If the EC decides on approval with conditions and/or suggestions, it must specify whether the changes will require a full board review or only primary reviewers.
+If the EC decides on modification prior to approval required (Major or Minor), it must specify whether the changes will require a full board review or only primary reviewers.

 Expedited review is a speedier approval process available for certain projects which have specific characteristics:

 Expedited review allows certain kinds of research to be reviewed and approved without convening a meeting of the EC.
 The EC will review certain categories of research through an expedited procedure only

 Expedited review applies to research with the following characteristics

 Projects can be exempt from Ethics Committee review if they involve minimal risk to participants, do not include identifiers, or if the topic is deemed non-sensitive.

 An exempt review applies to research that involves

 CEA is valid for one (1) year.
 Therefore, PI must extend the certificate using Progress Report Form/Certificate of Ethical Approval Extension Request Form (FTM ECF-008-RR) two (2) months prior to the expiry date if the study is not finished, and submit progress reports as stipulated by EC requirements related to the identified risk.
 In addition to these scheduled reports, PIs must submit reports in case of Serious Adverse Events (SAE), Adverse Events (AE), Serious Adverse Reactions (SUSARs), Protocol Amendments, or other unanticipated problems.

 For reporting local SAE which are fatal or life threatening the PI must report to EC immediately, no later than twenty four (24) hours after the PI becomes aware of the event while for the local SAE which is non-fatal or non lifethreatening the PI must report to EC immediately, no later than seven (7) calendar days after the PI becomes aware of the event.